Here’s Why I Started a Personal Brand

 Here's why I Started a Personal Brand

 The real reason why I started a personal brand was not intended for me to build a business on.
 It was meant to help me get hired as an employee for another tech company.
-So, here’s what I was thinking at the time.
+Now I help build powerful personal brands for others, but here’s what I was thinking at the time.

 I think it was back in 2015 when I was working for another employer when I realized that I was no longer passionate about what I was doing anymore.
 Thinking that maybe I was in the wrong career was definitely a thought that I had.
 But after some long thoughts and speaking with some past colleagues, I did come up with a conclusion that I felt was true to myself, I was working for the wrong company.
 And that took me on the path of looking for a new job.